Menu

 October 22-24, 2025

-The Great Lakes Growth Gathering is the annual conference and premier GLEDC event covering the latest trends in economic development and expert-led sessions, panel discussions, and networking opportunities
+The Annual Conference is the premier GLEDC event covering the latest trends in economic development and expert-led sessions, panel discussions, and networking opportunities.

 Great Lakes Local! events are held across the Great Lakes to provide members small in-person networking opportunities.
 Great Lakes Local offers members and prospective members the opportunity to discuss issues impacting the Great Lakes.
 At Great Lakes Local events participants can connect, build relationships and share knowledge with their local networks of economic development professionals.
 Anticipated attendance is 25 at each event.